azreenasir/hotelSystem/README.md

 Go to main page of this code <br />
 Click code and the dropddown will appear <br />
 Select Download ZIP <br />
+After the download has finish, extract the files.

+# Open the source code and install the composer that this project require.

+You can navigate to composer.json files to check the composer that we need to install